keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 ```

 Thus, this `map` will only help us factor out recursion for
 passes of the form `Syntax.t -> Syntax.t`.
-We'll discuss it further.
+We'll tackle this later.

 ## 3a.
 Recursion for free